Orange-OpenSource/hurl-jvm/README.md

 usage: java -jar hurl.jar file
     --color                              Colorize output (not yet
                                          implemented)
+    --compressed                         Request a compressed response
+                                         using one of the algorithms br,
+                                         gzip, deflate and automatically
+                                         decompress the content
     --file-root <file>                   Specify the root directory for file inclusions -h,--help                               This help text